How to travel from Copenhagen to Malmo

 HOW TO TRAVEL FROM COPENHAGEN TO MALMO

-There are a number of ways to travel between the 2 cities on a day trip to Malmo from Copenhagen and they include:
+There are a number of ways to travel between the 2 cities on a day trip to Malmo from Copenhagen.

 It is possible to drive across (there is a toll to pay) – it is a 45 minute drive across the Øresund Bridge.
 Check here for up-to-date information on costs etc!

 Another option (and probably the cheapest) is to travel across to Sweden from Copenhagen by bus.
-There are many options available as many companies make this trip such as FlixBus, Swebus and Nettbuss.
+There are many options to catch a bus from Copenhagen to Malmo available as many companies make this trip such as FlixBus, Swebus and Nettbuss.

 There is also bus route 999 which travels from Copenhagen-Malmö from several locations in Copenhagen.
 You can find more information on this option here!